troy-chainguard-dev/cyber-bay-sample-app/README.md

 </tr>
 </table>

 First we will use docker compose to build the app using the legacy images.
-The following `docker compose` command will recognize the `docker-compose.yaml` file in the root project directory and build our project using public upstream images from Docker Hub for each specific component.  **Note that the --build flag will force Docker to rebuild each container which involves pulling new images.
-This may take a long time on a poor network connection!**
+The following `docker compose` command will recognize the `docker-compose.yaml` file in the root project directory and build custom images for each component based on public upstream base images from Docker Hub (node:latest, python:latest, nginx:latest, postgres:latest).  **Note that the --build flag forces Docker to rebuild the images, and if the base images aren't cached locally, Docker will pull them from Docker Hub, which may take a long time on a poor network connection!**

 ```bash
 docker compose up -d --build